stanislaw/notes_on_software_engineering/README.md

 ### TDD as a Toolbox

-The ability to do Test-Driven Development (TDD) is not a binary "can or cannot" skill.
-It's about having a wide range of techniques, patterns, tricks, and hacks in your toolbox.
-When you have enough of them, you can test almost anything in a reasonable amount of time.
+Ability to do TDD is not a binary "can or cannot", it is about having 1001 things in your toolbox: techniques, patterns, tricks and hacks - when you have enough of them you can test almost everything.

 ### Legacy Code is Code Without Tests